 So let’s dive into the ins and outs of all things age spot-related…

-Treating age spots with lightening creams
+Treating age spots with lightning creams

-Skin lightening products are a dime a dozen.
+Skin-lightening products are a dime a dozen.
 And you can easily find them packed on the shelves of your local drugstore or online.

 But not all of these creams and lotions are created equal.